 - FFFFFE.

-NOTE: The above reserved values are used in some special cases when no valid TAI exists in the UE (see 3GPP TS 24.501 [125] for more information).* * * Next Change * * * *
+NOTE: The above reserved values are used in some special cases when no valid TAI exists in the UE (see 3GPP TS 24.501 [125] for more information).

+In the 5G Core Network interfaces, when the TAI needs to be identified in the context of Standalone Non-Public Networks (SNPN), the 5GS Tracking Area Identity (TAI) is extended with the Network Identifier (NID) of the SNPN, as shown in Figure 28.6-x.

+Figure 28.6-x: Structure of the 5GS Tracking Area Identity (TAI)

+It is composed of the following elements:

+- Mobile Country Code (MCC), as described in Figure 28.6.1;

+- Mobile Network Code (MNC), as described in Figure 28.6.1;

+- 5GS Tracking Area Code (TAC), as described in Figure 28.6.1;

+- A Network Identifier (NID) of the SNPN, consisting on 44 bits (11 hexadecimal digits), as described in clause 12.7.

+* * * Next Change * * * *

 19.6 E-UTRAN Cell Identity (ECI) and E-UTRAN Cell Global Identification (ECGI)

-The E-UTRAN Cell Global Identification (ECGI) shall be composed of the concatenation of the PLMN Identifier (PLMN-Id) and the E-UTRAN Cell Identity (ECI) as shown in figure 19.6.1 and shall be globally unique:
+The E-UTRAN Cell Global Identification (ECGI) shall be composed of the concatenation of the PLMN Identifier (PLMN-Id) and the E-UTRAN Cell Identity (ECI) as shown in figure 19.6-1 and shall be globally unique:

-Figure 19.6.1: Structure of E-UTRAN Cell Global Identification
+Figure 19.6-1: Structure of E-UTRAN Cell Global Identification

 The ECI shall be of fixed length of 28 bits and shall be coded using full hexadecimal representation.
 The exact coding of the ECI is the responsibility of each PLMN operator.

-For more details on ECI and ECGI, see 3GPP TS 36.413 [84].* * * Next Change * * * *
+For more details on ECI and ECGI, see 3GPP TS 36.413 [84].

+In the 5G Core Network interfaces, when the ECGI needs to be identified in the context of Standalone Non-Public Networks (SNPN), the ECGI is extended with the Network Identifier (NID) of the SNPN, as shown in Figure 19.6.x.

+Figure 19.6-x: Structure of E-UTRAN Cell Global Identification

+It is composed of the following elements:

+- Mobile Country Code (MCC);

+- Mobile Network Code (MNC);

+- E-UTRAN Cell Identity (ECI), as described in Figure 19.6-1;

+- A Network Identifier (NID) of the SNPN, consisting on 44 bits (11 hexadecimal digits), as described in clause 12.7.

+* * * Next Change * * * *

 19.6A NR Cell Identity (NCI) and NR Cell Global Identity (NCGI)